-Beer Battered Cod is an amazing comfort food recipe perfect for gatherings with friends.
-Follow my easy recipe to make a batch of this flavorful fried fish recipe.
+Beer Battered Cod is an amazing comfort food recipe that’s perfect for gatherings with friends.
+Follow my easy recipe to make a batch of this flavorful, crispy fried fish for your next meal.

 How to Make Beer Battered Cod

 - Make the beer batter.
 Open the beer and let it sit for about 15 minutes so that all the foam evaporates.
 Then, in a large bowl, combine the flour, salt, and beer with a whisk.
 Mix just until the batter is no longer clumpy.

 - Dry and season the cod.
 Thoroughly pat the cod fillets dry using a paper towel and then season both sides with salt and pepper.